lucymait/project-4/README.md

 ## Brief

 - Choose to work solo or in a team
-- **Build a full-stack application** by making your own backend and your own front-end
+- **Build a full-stack application** by making a backend and a front-end
-- **Use a Python Django API** using Django REST Framework to serve your data from a Postgres database
+- **Use a Python Django API** using Django REST Framework to serve data from a Postgres database
-- **Consume your API with a separate front-end** built with React
+- **Consume the API with a separate front-end** built with React
 - **Be a complete product** which most likely means multiple relationships and CRUD functionality for at least a couple of models
-- **Be deployed online** so it's publicly accessible.
+- **Be deployed online** so it's publicly accessible

 ## Technologies Used